Digital constitutionalism

 Digital constitutionalism is a concept used in the context of research investigating the impact of digital technology on constitutional values and principles.
 As for the notion of constitutionalism, this concept has not received a univocal definition, having been referred to a movement, a set of instruments and an ideology.
 The notion of digital constitutionalism emerged in the context of the digital revolution that characterised the first decades of the Twenty First century.
 Current research is conducted by scholars from various disciplines, including law, communication studies, philosophy and political science.
 It focuses on the instruments and actors involved in promoting constitutional values and principles which are fit for the digital age.

 Definitions

 In his theory of digital constitutionalism, Celeste argued that current literature “does not offer a unitary picture on the concept”.
 In particular there is a lack of consensus on the scope of digital constitutionalism.

 Movement

 Gill, Redeker, and Gasser define “digital constitutionalism” as a broad set of initiatives from a plurality of actors which have attempted to articulate a set of “political rights, governance norms, and limitations on the exercise of power on the internet”.
 They acknowledge that these articles lack a classic characteristic of constitutions as they do not have a “foundational position in the hierarchy of legal sources”, nevertheless, it is argued that they have “dimensions” of constitutionalism, those being a constitutional subject matter, a political community, and an aspiration towards formal recognition.

+Yilma, on the other hand, presents Digital Constitutionalism as a collective label for a series of uncoordinated, sporadic and multilevel initiatives that seek to re-imagine age-old human rights and principles to a new age heralded by the Internet and allied technologies.